-- Confirm COVID-19 safe practice requirements and known associated risks at local destination before booking (changes may have occurred locally since location was chosen) - c.
+Confirm COVID-19 safe practice requirements and known associated risks at local destination before booking (changes may have occurred locally since location was chosen)

+- c.
 For domestic travel, e.g. from airports to accommodation, travelling from home or accommodation to unit base, follow UK Government COVID-19 guidance on use of transport and vehicles.
-Consider: - Using private self-drive transport where possible, e.g. cycles, motorcyles, own car - Allocating ample parking spaces at sites for cast and crew, including disabled access

-- Using privately hired transport such as taxis or minibuses if private transport is not available or viable, first checking the suppliers' social distancing and good hygiene practices, e.g. plastic screen separating the driver from passengers - Setting maximum occupancy limits to vehicles to observe social distancing - Avoiding sharing of vehicles - Avoiding public transport, and aim to walk, cycle, or drive instead.
-If using public transport is necessary, wearing a face covering is mandatory, unless you are exempt for health, disability or other reasons - Using local crew where possible, to limit travel time
+Consider: - Using private self-drive transport where possible, e.g. cycles, motorcyles, own car - Allocating ample parking spaces at sites for cast and crew, including disabled access - Using privately hired transport such as taxis or minibuses if private transport is not available or viable, first checking the suppliers' social distancing and good hygiene practices, e.g. plastic screen separating the driver from passengers - Setting maximum occupancy limits to vehicles to observe social distancing - Avoiding sharing of vehicles - If using public transport, wearing a face covering is mandatory, unless you are exempt for health, disability or other reasons - Using local crew where possible, to limit travel time

-7. Accommodation a.
-All accommodation arrangements must comply with the relevant UK Government regulations . b.
-For cast and crew arriving from outside the UK, provide appropriately authorised and sanitised isolation accommodation for the required quarantine period set out in UK Government guidance .
-C. When overnights are essential, ensure that accommodation is appropriately sanitised and avoid sharing rooms where possible.
+Accommodation All accommodation arrangements must comply with the relevant UK Government regulations.
+For cast and crew arriving from outside the UK, provide appropriately authorised and sanitised isolation accommodation for the required quarantine period set out in UK Government guidance.
+When overnights are essential, ensure that accommodation is appropriately sanitised and avoid sharing rooms where possible.

 8. On-set Crew, Cast and Supporting Artist Numbers a.
 To minimise COVID-19 transmission risk, adopt remote working practices wherever possible and identify which crew members are essential to allow on set. b.
 Consider organising departments into smaller cohorts and keep them separate to minimise the knock-on impact of one member developing symptoms.
-Also think about: - Staggering call times Limiting access to the set and other communal work areas to one department at a time Allowing extra time for prep, shoot and strike, including swap-over time where required C. Keep interaction between departments to a minimum wherever possible.
-For example: Limit access to the shooting crew to selected designated members from each department Conduct dressing, pre-lights etc. well in advance of the shooting crew arriving to keep crew from those departments separate d.
+Also think about: Staggering call times Limiting access to the set and other communal work areas to one department at a time Allowing extra time for prep, shoot and strike, including swap-over time where required c.
+Keep interaction between departments to a minimum wherever possible.
+For example: Limit access to the shooting crew to selected designated members from each department

+Conduct dressing, pre-lights etc. well in advance of the shooting crew arriving to keep crew from those departments separate d.
 Consider using a shift system to help manage numbers and avoid excessive working hours to support crew wellbeing and immunity. e.
-Limit use or consider block-booking of daily crew ('dailies').
+Limit use or consider block-booking of daily crew ('dailies'). f.

-f.
 Only allow visitors in exceptional circumstances. g.
 Make use of remote-monitoring technology to reduce the number of people present on set.
-For example: Work with Producers, Writers and other Executives via video call wherever possible Avoid having a large video village and spread monitors around instead h.
-Always adhere to group gathering guidance issued by the UK Government .
+For example: - Work with Producers, Writers and other Executives via video call wherever possible Avoid having a large video village and spread monitors around instead h.
+Always adhere to group gathering guidance issued by the UK Government.

-9. Unit Base/Facility Vehicles a.
-In order to adhere to required social distancing, consider: - Allocating individual cast trailers, or securing additional equivalent space - Partitioning craft and technical trailers with Perspex or clear plastic screens to segregate operators/workstations b.
-Keep all trailers (or equivalent spaces) clean - sanitise them before use and if/when they are reallocated.
+9. Unit Base/Facility Vehicles

+- a.
+In order to adhere to required social distancing, consider: - Allocating individual cast trailers, or securing additional equivalent space - Partitioning craft and technical trailers with Perspex or clear plastic screens to segregate operators/workstations - b.
+Keep all trailers (or equivalent spaces) clean sanitise them before use and if/when they are reallocated.

 Also see cleaning sections 11 and 12 below.

-C. Adhere to UK Government guidance on travel and transport.
-Limit occupants to one person per vehicle where possible and consider: - Using dedicated drivers - Segregating drivers from passengers with a screen - Opening vehicle windows - Limiting time in vehicle d.
-Keep cars and carts/buggies clean: Always wipe frequently touched surfaces of cars and carts down after passengers get out, such as door handles Sanitise unit cars and carts at the end of day, prior to next day of work Consider using carts and car/truck seat coverings that are easily cleanable a.
-Adopt safer catering practices, in line with UK Government guidance on catering-related COVID-19 safety.
-For example, consider:
+- C. Adhere to UK Government guidance on travel and transport.
+Limit occupants to one person per vehicle where possible and consider: - Using dedicated drivers - Segregating drivers from passengers with a screen - Opening vehicle windows - Limiting time in vehicle - d.
+Keep cars and carts/buggies clean: - Always wipe frequently touched surfaces of cars and carts down after passengers get out, such as door handles - Sanitise unit cars and carts at the end of day, prior to next day of work - Consider using carts and car/truck seat coverings that are easily cleanable